Icinga/icinga2/doc/3-monitoring-basics.md

   host.output                  | The last check's output.
-  host.perfdata                | The last check's performance data. host.last_check              | The timestamp when the last check was executed. host.total_services          | Number of services associated with the host. host.total_services_ok       | Number of services associated with the host which are in an `OK` state. host.total_services_warning  | Number of services associated with the host which are in a `WARNING` state. host.total_services_unknown  | Number of services associated with the host which are in an `UNKNOWN` state. host.total_services_critical | Number of services associated with the host which are in a `CRITICAL` state.
+  host.perfdata                | The last check's performance data. host.last_check              | The timestamp when the last check was executed. host.num_services            | Number of services associated with the host. host.num_services_ok         | Number of services associated with the host which are in an `OK` state. host.num_services_warning    | Number of services associated with the host which are in a `WARNING` state. host.num_services_unknown    | Number of services associated with the host which are in an `UNKNOWN` state. host.num_services_critical   | Number of services associated with the host which are in a `CRITICAL` state.

 ### <a id="service-runtime-macros"></a> Service Runtime Macros